Your Questions,

 • Wearing metal or electronic implants (direct treatment may be avoided; microchips are generally safe)

-• Sensitive to light or taking photosensitizing medications (EquiLaser only)
+• Sensitive to light or taking photosensitizing medications (Cold Laser only)

-• Still growing, with open growth plates (EquiLaser only)
+• Still growing, with open growth plates (Cold Laser only)

-.
 Every horse is treated as an individual.
 We review medical history and current conditions prior to each session and will adjust or postpone treatment as needed.
-When appropriate, we are happy to work alongside your veterinarian to ensure all therapies are safe and beneficial for your horse
+When appropriate, we are happy to work alongside your veterinarian to ensure all therapies are safe and beneficial for your horse!

 • Musculoskeletal & Joint Issues: